Cathedral of St Mary and All Saints, Harare: History

+On the walls of the nave, there are 14 murals of Jesus Christ on the day of his crucifixion, the series being a traditional set of the stations of the Cross.
+The murals were painted in spring 1981, and presented for Easter celebration that year.

-In 2012 a special service marked the return of the building to the Church of the Province of Central Africa after victory in a long-running legal battle with excommunicated former bishop Nolbert Kunonga, who had broken away from the CPCA in 2007 to form his own church.
+In 2012, a special service marked the return of the building to the Church of the Province of Central Africa after victory in a long-running legal battle with excommunicated former bishop Nolbert Kunonga, who had broken away from the CPCA in 2007 to form his own church.
 Kunonga and his supporters seized cars, churches, orphanages and other properties belonging to the CPCA.
 Eventually, the Supreme Court ruled that all the properties should be returned to the Anglican Diocese of Harare.

-The present Bishop of Mashonaland is Chad Gandiya.
+The present Bishop of Harare is Farai Mutamiri.